jsffeng/quickRCP/README.md

 Test environment:
 -------------------
 - From Linux (ubuntu) server to Linux (ubuntu) server
-- From Solaris(SunOS 5.8) server to Solaris 10 server
+- From Solaris 8 server to Solaris 10 server

 Bugfix Backlog: